quilime/studiospace.io/room.md

 ## Room Sublet

 2-month sublet available in room in artist live/work loft.
+The room features a built-in twinXL bed.

 Available October and November

-$ 1600 per month, all utilities and wifi included.
+$ 1600 per month, all utilities and WiFi included

 Features of the main space: